snowplow/snowplowanalytics.com/_posts/2018-04-10-iglu-r9-released/index.md

 Hence, since this release most of our users can save only single API key for all interactions with Iglu Server.
 For more granular access control, separate `read` and `write` keys still can be used.

+Also, considering that Iglu Server could be deployed behind a proxy or a load balancer, we are extending server configuration with a new parameter, `repo-server.baseURL`, which should be set to the address that will be used to reach your Iglu Server, possibly port and endpoint attached.
+It is used to tell Swagger UI where requests should be sent.
+Note that protocol of URL should be omitted, i.e. omit `http(s)://`, since Swagger UI will automatically prepend that.

 Before this release, Server by defaulted always attached metadata to all schemas, which made its interface incompatible with more widely used Static Registry.
-Now, by default all schemas returned without any additional information, but you can add a special `metadata` query parameter to any `/api/schemas/` endpoint in order to restore old behavior.
+Now, by default all schemas are returned without any additional information, but you can add a special `metadata` query parameter with value `1` to any `/api/schemas/` endpoint in order to restore old behavior.

 Last user-facing addition is a new CLI interface, with single `--config` option so far, that can be used to provide config file with DB and server settings.
 Now you can launch server with following interface: `java -jar $JAR_PATH --config $CONFIG_PATH`.